mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes-and-classes/index.md

 ![Direct, explicit prototype link](explicit-prototype-link.svg)

-What about changing the `[[Prototype]]` of objects that were already created ? [`Object.setPrototypeOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf) has you covered; it takes two objects as parameters, and will set the `[[Prototype]]` of the first object to point to the second one.
+What about changing the `[[Prototype]]` of objects that were already created? [`Object.setPrototypeOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf) has you covered; it takes two objects as parameters, and will set the `[[Prototype]]` of the first object to point to the second one.
 And since we're dealing with prototype chains containing more than one object, let's introduce another useful function: [`Object.prototype.isPrototypeOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/isPrototypeOf).
 Because it is an own property of `Object.prototype`, like `toString()`, `isPrototypeOf()` can be invoked as a property of virtually any object and returns `true` if the object it is called on can be found in the prototype chain of the object given as a parameter.

 ```js
 let foo = { x: 42 }; // foo is linked to Object.prototype